cyberguardianit/SOPs/sop-employeeonboarding.md

     - Full name of new employee
     - Employee's position/title
     - Department
-    - Start Date
+    - Start date
-    - Email requirements (shared emails, higher levels of access)
+    - Email requirements (shared emails, levels of access)

 Computer Setup:
   - Create a non-administrator profile for new employees.